American Woman: Other cover versions

 "American Woman" has been covered by a number of artists.
 In 1982, Swiss hard rock band Krokus included a cover on their album One Vice at a Time.
 Butthole Surfers released a cover version on a bonus 5" vinyl single included with their 1985 home video release Blind Eye Sees All.
 The 2002 DVD reissue uses the same version as background music for the bonus photo gallery.
 They also made a drum-heavy experimental remix version of this recording, which appeared on their 1986 album Rembrandt Pussyhorse.
 Anal Cunt recorded a grindcore version for their 1995 album Top 40 Hits.

+The Memphis alternative rock band, Muddy Magnolias, borrowed the title and referenced the main riff in the song's bridge, but their "American Women" is otherwise a different song.

 Use in film

-It was featured in Sam Mendes's film American Beauty, performed by main character Lester Burnham (played by Kevin Spacey).
-Sam the Eagle performed a karaoke version of this song in a Muppets viral video, until he stops in protest of its lyrics, and finds that it is a Canadian song even more upsetting.
-It was used in the HBO trailer for the film Game Change.
-A version sung by an older man was used in the film The Cable Guy (1996).
+The song was featured in Sam Mendes's film American Beauty, performed by main character Lester Burnham (played by Kevin Spacey).
+Sam Eagle (voiced by Eric Jacobson) performed a karaoke version of this song in a Muppets viral video, until he stops in protest of its lyrics, and finds that it is a Canadian song even more upsetting.
+It was used in the trailer for the 2012 HBO film Game Change.
+A version sung by an older man at a karaoke bar (Harper Roisman) was used in the film The Cable Guy (1996).
 It was heard during the ending credits of the Witchblade TV film (2000), starring Yancy Butler and based on the Top Cow comic book series.
-American Woman was featured in the second instalment of the Austin Powers film trilogy, The Spy Who Shagged Me, with Heather Graham dancing provocatively whilst it played.
-The song was featured in an episode of "Due South"s first season (Diefenbaker's Day Off S01 E02).
+"American Woman" was featured in the second installment of the Austin Powers film trilogy, The Spy Who Shagged Me, with Felicity Shagwell (Heather Graham) dancing provocatively whilst it played.
+The song was featured in the second episode of Due Souths first season, "Diefenbaker's Day Off".
 Kelly Clarkson recorded a cover version of the song as a theme song from the Paramount Network TV series, American Woman.